cap-js/docs/cds/cdl.md

 ### Annotation Values

-Values can be literals or references.
+Values can be literals, references, or expressions.
+Expressions are explained in more detail in the next section.
 If no value is given, the default value is `true` as for `@aFlag` in the following example:

 ```cds
 @aFlag //= true, if no value is given